-Malaria is endemic throughout the year in Senegal.
-Other mosquito-borne diseases (including dengue fever and yellow fever) also occur in the region.
+Malaria is also endemic throughout the year in Senegal.
+Other mosquito-borne diseases, including dengue fever, can occur in the region.
 We encourage you to take prophylaxis against malaria and take measures to avoid mosquito bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

 Where to get help

 Australia does not have an Embassy or Consulate in Senegal.
-By agreement between the Canadian and Australian governments, the local Canadian Embassy provides consular assistance to Australians in Senegal.
-You should register your presence with the Canadian Government.
-This service does not include the issue of Australian passports.
+By agreement between the Canadian and Australian governments, the Canadian Embassy located in Dakar, provides consular assistance to Australians in Senegal.
+This service includes the issuance of Provisional Travel Documents.
 The address is: